 Other costs – such as accommodation, books, stationery, instruments, accessories, computers, optional summer school, personal expenses, food, and entertainment – are not included.

 Costs also apply to the graduation ceremony, i.e. hiring an academic gown (currently £45) and photography (starting at £15).
-Full details will be provided at the beginning of the third year of full-time study.
+Full details will be provided at the beginning of the fourth year of full-time study.

 Undergraduate students wishing to study at Resonance are officially registered as Solent University students and are entitled to apply to Student Finance England for support.